gschofl/biofiles/cran-comments.md

   This is a new submission.

-* Possibly mis-spelled words in DESCRIPTION

-  These are spelled correctly.

 * checking installed package size ...
 NOTE

   This is all compiled code in the libs/ directory.